An ongoing evolution of consciousness

 It may be noted that the change Sri Aurobindo envisions as the next step in evolution is not a minor one.
 It might begin with a small number of individuals or small groups evolving through great personal effort to higher levels of awareness.
 But if this were all, it would leave unchanged the basic principle on which life in the world is based.
 What Sri Aurobindo envisages is a whole new stage of evolution, in which a true gnostic consciousness becomes an organic, incarnate aspect of physical life, in the same natural manner as, at present, life and mind are a normal part of the physical universe.

 The difference between the mental and the supramental life would in a way be bigger than the difference between plant-life and mental life as we now know it.
-As we have seen in the description of the levels of mind, our ordinary mind is based on ignorance and tries from there to arrive at knowledge, and its knowledge is thus inherently approximate and fallible.
+As we have seen in the description of the mind, our ordinary mind is based on ignorance and tries from there to arrive at knowledge, and its knowledge is thus an inherently approximate and fallible construction.
 The supramental knowledge, as Sri Aurobindo describes it, is based on a fully conscious identity with the whole.
-It knows the universe as if from inside.
+It knows the universe from inside-out.
 Perhaps one could say that it knows the world in the way the Divine knows the world, and if there is limitation of knowledge or power it is a willed and conscious diminution for the sake of the harmony and development of the whole.

 If such a consciousness could indeed manifest on earth, it would mean a continuation, but also a radical reversal of the development that has taken place so far.
 Evolution until now has taken place primarily within matter.
 As we have seen, our human consciousness is strongly embedded in the workings of the physical brain and as such is limited by this physical apparatus.
 The supramental consciousness, on the other hand, is primarily based in the Spirit, and from there, in that freedom, it engages matter, expresses itself in it and, while doing so, transforms it.

 Though the idea of a Golden Age (Satya Yuga) to some extent implies it, there doesn’t seem to be any reference in the Indian literature of the possibility that the original Truth-Consciousness could become an integral, inherent part of biological life on earth.
-According to Sri Aurobindo, the Vedic ṛṣis (sages) still knew the supramental as a typal plane in which they could enter, but they did not “bring it down” into the physical reality.
-In a later period, possibly beginning in the time of the Buddha, the world was seen as the creation of an overmind māyā, and thus intrinsically a world of ignorance out of which it is best to escape into a nirvāṇa beyond.
-Sri Aurobindo holds, however, that the overmind māyā is not the original creator of the world but only a secondary force that introduces the first elements of Ignorance and division in a manifestation that has its real origin in the divine Truth-Consciousness itself and that is thus, intrinsically, capable of evolving into a true manifestation of the divine perfection.
+According to Sri Aurobindo, the Vedic ṛṣis (sages) still knew the supramental as a typal plane in which they could enter — for example in the touching dialogue on how to reach there between Agasthya and Indra — but they did not even think of “bringing it down” into the physical reality.
+In a later period, possibly beginning in the time of the Buddha, even its existence was forgotten and the world was seen as the creation of an overmind māyā, and thus intrinsically a world of ignorance out of which it is best to escape into a nirvāṇa beyond.
+Sri Aurobindo holds, however, that an overmind māyā cannot be the original creator of the world but at most a secondary force that introduces the first elements of Ignorance and division in a manifestation that has its real origin in the divine Truth-Consciousness itself and that is thus, intrinsically, capable of evolving into a true manifestation of the divine perfection.
 To actually achieve the necessary transformation of one’s nature is, however, a far from trivial process, and Sri Aurobindo spent the last 24 years of his life on exploring pathways that might enable this process, both individually and collectively.

 Going back or going forward

-Sri Aurobindo was, of course, not the only one to arrive at the idea that Darwin’s evolution was still awaiting completion — one need think only of Teilhard de Chardin and much before him, Shelling [REFs] — but Sri Aurobindo had one considerable advantage: he could build on the Indian tradition with its detailed descriptions and conceptual maps of the further reaches of consciousness, and its massive collection of practical methods to develop these higher types of consciousness in one’s own experience.
+Sri Aurobindo was, of course, not the only one to arrive at the idea that Darwin’s evolution was still awaiting completion — one need think only of Teilhard de Chardin and much before him, Shelling — but Sri Aurobindo had one considerable advantage: he could build on the Indian tradition with its detailed descriptions and conceptual maps of the further reaches of consciousness, and its massive collection of practical methods to develop these higher types of consciousness in one’s own experience.
+We'll come back to this throughout this text.
+In fact, one could argue that the way Sri Aurobindo has understood the ongoing evolution of consciousness is the central theme of Infinity in a Drop and the raison d'être of the "integral Indian" approach to psychology.

-1. Somewhat unfortunately, B. K. S. Iyengar uses "involution" to denote this individual merger back into the oneness of the divine consciousness, after what he sees as the completion of the evolution.
-As will be clear, we use involution in this text with the entirely different meaning of the cosmic process preceding the evolution.
+1. Somewhat unfortunately, B. K. S. Iyengar and many other writers on Indian spirituality use "involution" to denote this individual merger back into the oneness of the divine consciousness after what they sees as the completion of the evolution.
+As will be clear, we use involution with the entirely different meaning of the cosmic process preceding the evolution.

 This file: 0-4-2-evolution.php